NYC Pride March

 Finally: “No dress or age regulations shall be made for this demonstration.
 We also propose that we contact Homophile organizations throughout the country and suggest that they hold parallel demonstrations on that day.
 We propose a nationwide show of support.”

 All at the meeting voted in favor except for Mattachine Society of New York, which abstained.
 The march ended up taking place on a Sunday, June 28, so that more people could participate.
-The marchers first gathered on Washington Place between Sheridan Square and Sixth Avenue.
-From Greenwich Village they followed a route up Sixth Avenue to Central Park, where the march ended with a “Gay-In” in the Sheep Meadow.
+The marchers first gathered on Washington Place between Sheridan Square and Sixth Avenue, which was the official assembly point (Waverly Place was the auxiliary assembly point), in Greenwich Village.
+With a noon kick-off, they followed a route up Sixth Avenue to Central Park, where the march ended with a “Gay-In” in the Sheep Meadow.
 This incredibly brave, for the time, public march ended up attracting thousands of participants, much to the surprise of the organizers.
 As historian Lillian Faderman commented, “Never in history had so many gay and lesbian people come together in one place and for a common endeavor.”
 The annual March contributed greatly to solidifying the significance of Stonewall in LGBT history.

 NOTE: Names above in bold indicate LGBT people.